julialorrayne/Superstore-Sales-Analysis/README.md

 •	**Technology** → Copiers accounts for 3 out of the Top-5 most profitable transactions, generating $20,159.94 in total profit and $41,999.88 in sales.
 These transactions all involve the Canon imageCLASS 2200 Advanced Copier, confirming it as the single most profitable product line.

-•	**Customer Segmentation**:
-Consumer customers represent 4 of 5 most profitable transactions, accounting for $21,336.82 in profit, while Corporate customers contribute $8,399.98.
-The high profitability of Consumer transactions highlights sustained margins even in smaller-scale purchases.

-**Business Interpretation**

-•	Product Focus: The Canon imageCLASS 2200 Advanced Copier drives most of the profit within this group.
-Maintaining strong supplier relationships, optimizing inventory, and offering bundled service plans for this line could further improve margins.

-•	Customer Insights: With Consumer transactions producing the majority of profits, targeted marketing, loyalty programs, and premium upsell campaigns could strengthen retention and revenue per order.

 ---

 ### Shipping Mode Analysis